reuniware/AndroidRetrofit2ImageUpload/README.md

-# Android Retrofit 2 ImageUpload
+# Android Retrofit 2 Image Upload
 Example of uploading image with Retrofit2 from an application developped with Android Studio Project.